-• Adhere • to all Institute policies, rules, and regulations Watch over students' adherence to Institute's Policies Maintain • classrooms in a clean and orderly manner Maintain • a Professional Development Plan preferably in effective teaching trends and updated learning restrelated to TESOL.
-Consider ources • evidence of participation in PDP activities with supporting documentation as applicable Submit all • evidence of participation in 101 activities with supporting documentation as applicable Participat e in scheduled Faculty meetings and/or CDC meetings, as scheduled on the PDPR, for a review of program curriculum. the • service training and faculty committee meetings as requested Attend in- • Tutor • students as necessary Abide by • all State, Federal, and University laws and rules pertaining to safety, health, and conduct.
+• Adhere • to all Institute policies, rules, and regulations Watch over students' adherence to Institute's Policies • classrooms in a clean and orderly manner Maintain • Consider a Professional Development Plan preferably in effective teaching trends and updated learning res related to TESOL. ources • Submit all • evidence of participation in PDP activities with supporting documentation as applicable Participat e in scheduled Faculty meetings and/or CDC meetings, as scheduled on the PDPR, for a review of program curriculum. the • Attend in- • service training and faculty committee meetings as requested Tutor students as necessary 10101 • Abide by • all State, Federal, and University laws and rules pertaining to safety, health, and conduct.
 As possible, attend graduation ceremonies